-COL STREIT: There's some evidence before the Inquiry that some of the aircrew of one of the aircraft - I can't remember if it was 81, 82 or 84, but certainly some evidence before the Inquiry to the effect that they started working on their witness statement shortly after the incident, including
+COL STREIT: There's some evidence before the Inquiry that some of the aircrew of one of the aircraft - I can't remember if it was 81, 82 or 84, but certainly some evidence before the Inquiry to the effect that they started working on their witness statement shortly after the incident, including engagement with Defence Legal early on.
+So having regard to that matter, are you aware as to any reason why it took until 30 November 2023 for provision of statements by Defence to the Coroner?

-- 15 working on their witness statement shortly after the incident, including engagement with Defence Legal early on.
-So having regard to that matter, are you aware as to any reason why it took until 30 November 2023 for provision of statements by Defence to the Coroner? - 20 MS MUSGROVE: Just before that's answered, could I ask my friend if he can point to the evidence that says that they started working on their started for the Coroner or for QPS, where that evidence is?
+20 MS MUSGROVE: Just before that's answered, could I ask my friend if he can point to the evidence that says that they started working on their started for the Coroner or for QPS, where that evidence is?